DataDog/integrations-core/docs/dev/oauth_for_data_integrations.md

 ### If you have an existing data integration that’s currently connected to a UI Extension (shares the same tile)

-Instead of creating an app, navigate to an app that includes your published UI Extension in the Developer Platform and follow the remaining [steps](#create-an-oauth-client).
+Instead of creating an app, navigate to the app that includes your published UI Extension in the Developer Platform and follow the remaining [steps](#create-an-oauth-client).
 You need to open a pull request to update the `app_uuid` field in the `manifest.json` file.

 Once you’ve created your data integration's OAuth client and are ready for publishing, click **Edit** on your app and navigate to the **Publishing** tab under **General**.
 After completing the fields, you receive an `app_uuid` to use for publishing.
 Set this value as the `app_uuid` in your data integration's `manifest.json` file.